 Students study the Formal Elements of Art: Line, Tone, Shape, Form, Texture, Pattern and Colour.
 Special projects are set to develop skills in using these elements so that students can approach individual projects with confidence and success.
 The work of relevant artists is studied, enabling students to understand how certain techniques and approaches can be used to create highly personal and meaningful artwork.
-As students progress, they are expected to work more independently, developing their own ideas and selecting and using appropriate media and processes to create a personal response.
+As students progress, they are expected to work more independently, developing their own ideas and using appropriate media.

 The nature of homework varies: sometimes we may set a specific task which should take pupils about 45 minutes to complete, but on other occasions we may ask them take on a bigger project which they come back to regularly over the course of several weeks and may have to complete within the Department at lunchtimes, when we have an “Open Door” policy, enabling students to extend their learning.